- What is Zwift?

 Data from the speed sensor (or power meter) is then sent to your computer and transferred into the game.

-Finally you will probably need an ANT+ dongle, which is a small USB stick that you can plug in to your computer to allow it to communicate with your ANT+ speed sensor, power meter or smart turbo trainer.
+Finally, you might need an ANT+ dongle, which is a small USB stick that you can plug into your computer to allow it to communicate with your ANT+ speed sensor, power meter or smart turbo trainer – it's worth noting that most of the latest power meters feature Bluetooth and are compatible with modern laptops, smartphones and tablets.

 What are the computer requirements for Zwift?